PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-06 06:58:32
+Last updated: 2024-04-06 06:59:05
-Random Quote: I think mothers and fathers made up the gods because they wanted their children to sleep through the night.  -  Davos Seaworth
+Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy